A tanker believed to hold sanctioned Iran oil starts offloading near Texas despite Tehran’s threats - The Boston Globe

 Advertisement

-In the meantime, Iran has seized two tankers near the Strait of Hormuz, including one with cargo for U.S. oil major Chevron Corp.
+In the meantime, Iran has seized two tankers near the Strait of Hormuz, including one with cargo for US oil company Chevron.
 In July, the top commander of the Revolutionary Guard’s naval arm threatened further action against anyone offloading the Suez Rajan, with state media linking the recent seizures to the cargo’s fate.

 Advertisement

-In a letter dated Wednesday, a group of Democratic and Republican U.S. senators asked the White House for an update on what was happening with the ship’s cargo, estimated to be worth some $56 million.
-They said the money could go toward the U.S. Victims of State Sponsored Terrorism Fund, which compensates those affected by the Sept.
-11 attacks, the 1979 Iran hostage crisis and other militant assaults.
+In a letter dated Wednesday, a group of Democratic and Republican senators asked the White House for an update on what was happening with the ship’s cargo, estimated to be worth some $56 million.
+They said the money could go toward the US Victims of State Sponsored Terrorism Fund, which compensates those affected by the Sept.
+11 attacks, the 1979 Iran hostage crisis, and other militant assaults.

 “We owe it to these American families to enforce our sanctions,” the letter read.